-Skip to 1 minute and 32 secondsIdeally using the local language they ask: Are you aware of having trichiasis?
+Skip to 1 minute and 31 secondsIdeally using the local language they ask: Are you aware of having trichiasis?
 And if so how long and what are the symptoms?
 Do you epilate?
-If yes, ask with what?
+If yes, what with?
 Have you had previous surgery to the eyelids?
-Do you have any general health problems such as high blood pressure, shortness of breath, bleeding problems Do you take any medication and do you have any drug allergies?
+Do you have any general health problems such as high blood pressure, shortness of breath, bleeding problems?
+Do you take any medication and do you have any drug allergies?

-Skip to 2 minutes and 1 secondTo examine the eyes, the surgeon uses a bright torch and a pair of magnifying loupes.
+Skip to 1 minute and 59 secondsTo examine the eyes, the surgeon uses a bright torch and a pair of magnifying loupes.
 The right eye is examined first, then the left eye.
-Trichiasis is defined as having one or more eyelashes touching the surface of the eye.
+Most trichiasis in trachoma endemic settings is caused by trachoma.
+However, trichiasis can also be caused by other conditions,

 Clinically assessing trichiasis patients